telerik/blazor-docs/security/faq.md

 ## Is security integrated into the CI pipeline?

-Yes, for example, our CI builds are integrated with some of the leading security scanning tools to ensure that new code commits do not introduce vulnerabilities or insecure code.
+Yes, for example, our CI builds use some of the leading security scanning tools to ensure that new code commits do not introduce vulnerabilities or insecure code.

 ---